PedroJaen/ruleta/README.md

 ## Porpouse of the app

-List the menu and drinks, filtering by allergens
+* List the menu and drinks, filtering by allergens
+* Fanmade, there is no link with the company

 ## Database